UoB-COMSM0110/2024-group-19/README.md

 </figure>

 The second was in-game power-ups that have a chance of spawning when an enemy is defeated.
-We found that these power-ups not only made the latter stages of the game more accessible, but also increased user satisfaction by making the game more stimulating.
+We found that these power-ups not only made the latter stages of the game more manageable, but also increased user satisfaction by making the game more stimulating.

 <figure>
   <img src="ReportMaterial/powerUpDemo.gif" alt="power-up demonstration" style="width:75%">